inventree/inventree-docs/docs/part/pricing.md

 The pricing tab of a part provides all avalable pricing information for that part.
 It shows all price ranges and provides tools to calculate them.

-### price ranges
+### Price ranges
-As parts can have price ranges[#] it is important to set the correct amount in the first panel to get an accurate price.
+As parts can have price ranges it is important to set the correct amount in the first panel to get an accurate price.

-### currencies
+### Currency in the graphs and tables
-All money-values are adjusted to the default currency at the current exchange rates (see [#] for more information).
+All money-values are adjusted to the default currency at the current exchange rates (see [currency conversion](#Currency Conversion) for more information).
 This can squew historical data but is necessary to easaly compare values.

 ### Supplier cost / prices

-Shows how much it would cost to purchase the part right now from a supplier/manufacturer (can have price ranges[#]).
+Shows how much it would cost to purchase the part right now from a supplier/manufacturer (can have [price ranges](#Price ranges)).
 Also provides a graph of historical prices collected from stock in the tab **Purchase Price**.

 ### Internal cost / prices

 Parts can optionally have a internal cost (this needs to be enabled by a admin) that is used for internal sales.
 This value is used for BOM calculations (if the part is an assambly the internal cost has to contain the cost for all sub-parts).
-Price ranges[#] are supported.
+[Price ranges](#Price ranges) are supported.

-### BOM Cost
+### BOM cost

 If a part is an assembly this panel will show the cost (possibly as range) for all sub-parts and a graph how much each part contirbutes to the total cost.

 ### Sale cost / prices

-Sale prices are always to customers (through sale orders[#]) and support price ranges[#].
+Sale prices are always to customers (through [sale orders](../companies/so.md)) and support [price ranges](#Price ranges).

-The panel also shows historical sale price information collected from past purchase orders.
+The panel also shows historical sale price information collected from past [purchase orders](../companies/po.md).

 ## Considerations for pricing

 Pricing in InvenTree supports various degrees of complexity.
 The following use cases provide an insight into possible ways to use the available tools.

+TODO

-## Currency Conversion
+## Currency conversion

 Automatic updating of currency conversion rates can be provided via the [exchangerate.host](https://exchangerate.host/#/) API.